stefancyliax/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Dataset
 The dataset contains color images of 43 differnt German traffic signs.
 The images are 32x32 pixel RGB.
 The dataset is pre-split into train-, validatation- and testset.

 |                    | n     | %     |
 |--------------------|-------|-------|
 | Train dataset      | 34799 | 67%   |
 | Validation dataset | 4410  | 8,5%  |
 | Test dataset       | 12630 | 24,5% |

-The folowing signs are included
+The folowing signs are included:

 ![prototypes](https://github.com/stefancyliax/CarND-Traffic-Sign-Classifier-Project/blob/master/pic/prototypes.png)